imserez/VanillaJSTodoApp/README.md

 ## Use of AI in this project

-The main objective of this project was to use vanilla JS.
-AI was not present during the development of this app.
-However, AI assisted in upgrading the quality of the CSS Code in a way that helped refactor the CSS rules and perfect the CSS animations.
+The main objective of this project was to use vanilla JS. **AI was not present during the development of this app**.
+However, AI **assisted in upgrading the quality of the CSS Code** in a way that helped refactor the CSS rules and perfect the CSS animations.
 That was outside the main objectives of this development project.